Frankfurt City Guide

 Quick facts

-• Frankfurt possesses the largest inner-city forest in Germany, covering nearly 6,000 hectares of green space.
+• The city maintains the largest inner-city forest in Germany, covering nearly 6,000 hectares.

 🏛️